 But Slack takes a serious approach to the business.
 Have a glimpse at this document where they describe the business value of Slack in more than 10 pages.
 They show very concrete numbers that explain how the performance of different departments (sales, HR, marketing) increases when they use Slack.

-By showing how you help businesses or people, you demonstrate the value of your product.
-We highly recommend following Slack’s example: consider thoroughly studying the benefits they bring to the customers and how they communicate them relentlessly.
+By showing how you help successful SaaS businesses or people, you demonstrate the value of your product.
+We highly recommend following Slack’s example: consider thoroughly studying the benefits they bring to potential customers and how they communicate them relentlessly.
 For another example, check out our e-book on business value of design.

 Measurable goals

-To achieve the result, you should understand how to measure it.
+You can't improve what you don't measure.
 That is why goal-setting is important.
 Start with the market investigation.
-Make competitive research, predict the timeline of your product development, and establish the metrics to check up on your project at different stages.
+Conduct market research and competitor analysis, predict the timeline of your product development, and establish the metrics to check up on your project at different stages.

 You must have already heard about the SMART concept.
 It means that the goals you set should answer five criteria, such as specific, measurable, attainable, realistic and time-bound.
-How does it work with SaaS?
+How does it work with software as a service (SaaS)?
 Here’s an example.

 Imagine, you are ready to launch your product and want to increase your sales by the end of the quarter.
 This goal meets only one SMART criterion - it is time-bound and you have chosen your deadline to review the results.
 Nevertheless, this goal is neither measurable nor specific.
 And it is quite difficult to define if it is specific or attainable.